hiptest/hiptest-publisher/README.md

 package = 'com.youcompany'
 ```

+Note that options from command line arguments override options from config file.

 Posting results to Hiptest
 --------------------------

-You can use the options --push to push the results to Hiptest.
-For this, you first need to generate the test code from a Test run by specifying option ``--test_run_id=<xxx>`` during code generation (or add it to the configuration file).
+You can use the options --push to push the results back to Hiptest.
+For this, you first need to generate the test code from a Test run by specifying option ``--test-run-id=<xxx>`` during code generation (or add it to the configuration file).
 The tests must then generate a test report that is supported by Hiptest.
 Currently three types of test results are handled:
  - tap (Test Anything Protocol)
  - jUnit XML style